-Since that first blood study, researchers have detected microplastics in human lungs, liver, placenta, and breast milk.
 This isn't a distant problem.
 This is happening now, in your body, as you read this.

 What Are Microplastics?

-Microplastics are plastic particles smaller than 5 millimeters — about the size of a sesame seed.
+Microplastics are plastic particles smaller than 5 millimeters, about the size of a sesame seed.
 They come from larger plastic items breaking down: water bottles, food packaging, synthetic clothing, tire dust, cosmetics.
 Every time you open a plastic container, wash synthetic clothes, or drive your car, microscopic plastic particles break off and enter the environment.

 You breathe them.
 You drink them.
 You eat them.
-Current estimates suggest the average person ingests about 5 grams of plastic per week — roughly the weight of a credit card.
+Current estimates suggest the average person ingests about 5 grams of plastic per week, roughly the weight of a credit card.

 Where They're Hiding

 Synthetic clothing (polyester, nylon, acrylic, fleece) sheds up to 700,000 microfibers per wash.
 These flow into waterways, accumulate in fish, and end up back on your plate.
-They also become airborne in your home — you're breathing plastic fibers from your own clothes.
+They also become airborne in your home, you're breathing plastic fibers from your own clothes.

 What We Know (and Don't Know)

 Microplastics cross biological barriers.
 They've been found in human blood, lungs, liver, kidneys, and placenta.
 They pass from mother to fetus.
 They appear in breast milk.
-Your body cannot break them down or eliminate them efficiently — they accumulate over time.
+Your body cannot break them down or eliminate them efficiently, they accumulate over time.

 Microplastics carry toxic chemicals.
 Plastics contain additives: plasticizers (phthalates), flame retardants (PBDEs), stabilizers (heavy metals), and colorants.
 These chemicals leach from the plastic particles into surrounding tissue.
 Microplastics also absorb environmental toxins like pesticides and PCBs, acting as delivery vehicles for multiple contaminants.